chandanaamarendra/SQL-Learning-Journey/03-QUERYING DATA /readme.md

 ---

-# OFFSET (Pagination)
+# 🔹 OFFSET (Pagination)

-OFFSET is commonly used in **pagination systems**.

-Example: Skip first 3 rows and retrieve next 3 rows.
+Used to skip rows and retrieve a specific range.

 ```sql
 SELECT *